 UNTIL LAST WEEK.
 Trying to jump the last technical hurdle of rebranding my blog caused me to feel stress, and it was REAL.

-It was all worth it though – because now I have an online space that I’m very proud to invite you to be a part of.
+It was all worth it though – because now I have an online space that I’m very proud of.

-Also – a lesson of life was reiterated to me during that week of stress and I want to share it with you, so I got some blog material out of it too.
-Ha.
+Also – a lesson of life was reiterated to me during that week of stress and I want to share it with you, so I got some blog material out of it too!
+Every cloud.

 (I say reiterated because it was something I already know – but it’s funny how you can easily forget these things and the universe will send you a reminder at the perfect moment, right?!)

 So the lesson was the importance of staying in tune with yourself and understanding when your body is telling you that you need to stop and recharge.

 You know – reset your energy, because there is just WAY too much going on and it’s making you feel out of balance.